vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 We will investigate anonymity implications of this protocol and might disable it in favour of more anonymity-preserving protocols.
 Sending a list of peers discloses information about the sending node.
-We also consider restricting the peers a node returns to a set of peers the node does not actively use.
+We consider restricting these peer lists to cached peers that are currently not used in the active gossipsub mesh.

 ### Capability Negotiation